LiuYangyangSDU/DriverMP/README.md

 **[  Gene  C ]** tab [ 0 or 1 ] tab [ 0 or 1 ] tab … tab [ 0 or 1 ]

-**B.** Gene Expression Data
+**B.** Gene Expression RNA-Seq Data

 (i) Note that only genes with `Official Symbol` can be recognised, such as BRCA1, IGF1R;

 (ii) The first row is the sample ID, and the first element of each row starting from the second row is the gene of form Official Symbol;

-(iii) We use gene expression data downloaded in FPKM format in TCGA, and we recommend that you use this format as well;
+(iii) We use RNA-Seq data downloaded in FPKM format in TCGA, and we recommend that you use this format as well;

-(iv) You need to provide both `Tumor and normal` gene expression data, please make sure they both conform to the format.
+(iv) You need to provide both `Tumor and normal` RNA-Seq data, please make sure they both conform to the format.

 The format requirement is as follows: